 A complete application for Adoption Stipends includes the following:

 Scale Grants are intended to facilitate rapid and widespread adoption of OER.
 The grants support adoption of OER across all sections of a single course, course series, or program.
 Grants of up to $5,000 are available to support the revision of syllabi, assignments, and other course materials necessary for the transition to OER.
+The Libraries recommend adoption of existing OER for Scale Grants in order to facilitate committee/departmental review and approval, as appropriate.

 A complete application for Scale Grants includes the following: